neuroneural/brainbow/README.md

     - required
 - `-a/--anat`
     - path to the anatomical image to use as an underlay
+    - if none is provided, the MNI 152 template is used as an underlay

 - `-o/--output`
     - name of the output file(s)
     - default - `brainbow-output.png/svg`
-    - You can specify the exact extension (png or svg).
-If none is provided, both extensions will be used
+    - You can specify the exact extension (`png` or `svg`).
+If none is provided, files with both extensions will be created
 - `--rich`
     - if `--rich` is passed, in addition to the basic output a config file and a csv file containing cut coordinates is generated
 - `-s/--sign`
     - choices: `pos, neg, both`
-    - used for filtering only positive (`pos`), only negative (`neg`), or all values (`both`) in the components
+    - used for leaving only positive (`pos`), only negative (`neg`), or all values (`both`) in the components
     - ALSO controls the colormap
 - `--thr`
     - threshold value for component significance
     - if component is significant, `thr` is used to mask values: `-thr < value < thr`
+    - if all abs values in the component are below `thr`, component won't be visualized
     - default - `0.2`
 - `--no-norm`
-    - use do disable data normalization
+    - use to disable data normalization
     - normalization includes:
-        - centered around median,
+        - centering around median,
-        - divided by the max abs value, and
+        - divsion by the max abs value, and
-        - divided by the sign (`1 or -1`) of this max abs value
+        - divsion by the sign (`1 or -1`) of this max abs value
 - `--extend`
     - if passed, in addition to overlay+underlay picture each component \
             will also have a row with separate overlay/underlay